+Shortages of qualified applicants for “middle skills jobs” (jobs that require postsecondary technical training and education) are a growing problem in the US.
+Some companies have even resorted to contracting their work abroad – a solution with many logistical downsides.
 What’s the best fix to this predicament?
 Instead of waiting for candidates with the appropriate skills to come along, organizations can develop training programs to fill this “middle skills gap.”
 Unfortunately many organizations hesitate to invest in such training.
-Why invest in training and developing your workforce, if it makes your employees more attractive to other firms and enables your employees to jump ship, taking the skills you’ve taught them and the valuable human capital they’ve acquired at your firm to your competitor?
+Why invest in training if it makes your employees more attractive to other firms?
+Your employees may decide to jump ship to the competitor, taking the skills you’ve taught them and the valuable human capital they’ve acquired.